remarshal-project/remarshal/README.md

 # Building and installation

 Tested with `go version go1.2.2 linux/amd64`.
-Do the following:
+Do the following to install `remarshal`:

 ```sh
 go get github.com/BurntSushi/toml